Grathio/pre-markdown/README.md

 ### Markdown

 `<pre-markdown>` uses the [markdown-it](https://github.com/markdown-it/markdown-it) rendering engine which follows the [CommonMark specification](https://spec.commonmark.org/).
+It's generally quiet compliant and fast.
 Parsing uses the [markdown-it defaults](https://markdown-it.github.io/markdown-it/).
-See **Options** above for configuration options that have been surfaced.
+See [Options](#options) above for configuration options that have been surfaced.

-## Known Issues

-Here are the known issues.
-Addressed in order of increasing importance and decreasing effort to fix.

-- `<blockquote>` not rendering correctly.
-  - More accurately >-fenced text is not rendering as <blockquote> elements.

 ## Licenses